 Not planning on leaving the hotel room this evening?
 Try your hotel’s restaurant (it’s likely delicious) or call for delivery (take-out options too).
 In Littleton, you can get quick and delicious delivery from Gold House of Pizza.
 On Yelp, it’s known as the best delivery option in the entire region.
 Luckily, if you’re already downtown food is not far away in any direction.

 Looking for dessert?
-Local baker extraordinaire Kaylee Klein (video right) is opening Crumb Bar on Main Street and is known for her metro level sweets that she sells at the weekly farmer’s market.
+Local baker extraordinaire, Kaylee Klein from Crumb Bar on Main Street is known for her metro level sweets that are sure to satisfy your sweet tooth.
 Kaylee is also one of the best wedding cake, group event desserts, and pie bakers in the region and beyond.
 That being said, the locals are super excited about her storefront and you should be too.
 And don't forget about Crumb Bar's late night weekend hours!
 There's no better place to socialize over a craft beer & a mouth watering pastry.

 NIGHT ON THE TOWN